Blackrock Stock Market Value

 BlackRock Backtested Returns

-We consider BlackRock very steady.
-BlackRock secures Sharpe Ratio (or Efficiency) of 0.0744, which signifies that the company had a 0.0744% return per unit of standard deviation over the last 3 months.
-We have found twenty-eight technical indicators for BlackRock, which you can use to evaluate the volatility of the firm.
-Please confirm BlackRock's mean deviation of 0.8546, and Risk Adjusted Performance of 0.042 to double-check if the risk estimate we provide is consistent with the expected return of 0.0834%.
-BlackRock has a performance score of 5 on a scale of 0 to 100.
-The firm shows a Beta (market volatility) of 1.41, which signifies a somewhat significant risk relative to the market.
+BlackRock secures Sharpe Ratio (or Efficiency) of -0.066, which signifies that the company had a -0.066% return per unit of standard deviation over the last 3 months.
+BlackRock exposes twenty-two different technical indicators, which can help you to evaluate volatility embedded in its price movement.
+Please confirm BlackRock's mean deviation of 0.9418, and Risk Adjusted Performance of (0.03) to double-check the risk estimate we provide.
+The firm shows a Beta (market volatility) of 1.51, which signifies a somewhat significant risk relative to the market.
 As the market goes up, the company is expected to outperform it.
 However, if the market returns are negative, BlackRock will likely underperform.
-BlackRock right now shows a risk of 1.12%.
-Please confirm BlackRock value at risk, daily balance of power, and the relationship between the total risk alpha and expected short fall , to decide if BlackRock will be following its price patterns.
+BlackRock has an expected return of -0.0804%.
+Please make sure to confirm BlackRock treynor ratio, and the relationship between the standard deviation and kurtosis , to decide if BlackRock performance from the past will be repeated at some point in the near future.

 Auto-correlation

-BlackRock has good predictability.
-Overlapping area represents the amount of predictability between BlackRock time series from 28th of February 2024 to 14th of March 2024 and 14th of March 2024 to 29th of March 2024.
+BlackRock has average predictability.
+Overlapping area represents the amount of predictability between BlackRock time series from 20th of March 2024 to 4th of April 2024 and 4th of April 2024 to 19th of April 2024.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of BlackRock price movement.
-The serial correlation of 0.6 indicates that roughly 60.0% of current BlackRock price fluctuation can be explain by its past prices.
+The serial correlation of 0.47 indicates that about 47.0% of current BlackRock price fluctuation can be explain by its past prices.

 Residual Average0.0